jotyGill/privacy-fighter/README.md

 ### Security Improvements:
 Online ad networks are known to spread malware (malicious software: viruses, etc) [https://en.wikipedia.org/w/index.php?title=Ad_blocking&section=5#Security].
 Effective Adblocking alone is a huge security improvement.
-Many other security benifits included.
-HttpsEveryware: , CookieAutoDelete.
+There are other security benefits of this setup.
+HttpsEveryware: for example ensures secure connections to well known websites.
+Leaving no persistent cache/cookies and making every new tab an isolated container, protects against several attack vectors.

 ### Installation